dotnet/docs/includes/core-changes/aspnetcore/3.0/authz-assembly-change.md

-### AddAuthorization overload moved to a different assembly
+### Authorization: AddAuthorization overload moved to different assembly

 The core `AddAuthorization` methods that used to reside in `Microsoft.AspNetCore.Authorization` were renamed to `AddAuthorizationCore`.
 The old `AddAuthorization` methods still exist, but are in the `Microsoft.AspNetCore.Authorization.Policy` package instead.
 Apps using both methods should see no impact.
 Apps that weren't using the policy package must switch to using `AddAuthorizationCore`.